Waterfront Business Improvement Area

 What are the benefits of a BIA?

 In order to help local commercial areas create thriving, competitive and safe business areas, the City of Toronto, through the Economic Development & Culture Division, offers a number of assistance programs to BIAS.
 One of the more successful programs offered by our BIA Office is the Capital Cost-share Program, which provides matching funding to our BIA partners for streetscape beautification projects.
 These projects help tame our busy streets and improve the quality of place in our neighbourhoods.
 In 2011, Council approved almost $3.5 million towards BIA beautification projects.
 Financial assistance is also provided to BIAs to implement mural projects and commercial facade improvements.
 Toronto BIAs are also members of an umbrella organization called the Toronto Association of Business Improvement Areas (TABIA).
-TABIA encourages and facilitates the exchange of information, experiences, and ideas among BIAs; advocates on behalf of BIAs to influence government policy; helps obtain funding for programs and services for BIAs; and offers discount and savings programs for its members, such as preferred Merchant Visa and MasterCard rates.
+TABIA encourages and facilitates the exchange of information, experiences, and ideas among BIAs; advocates on behalf of BIAs to influence government policy and helps obtain funding for programs and services for BIAs.

 How does a BIA work?